 One of the key factors to consider are what temperature you’d like your pool to be.
 Most people find 28°C to be the ideal temperature, but you can experiment and find the temperature that best suits you.
 Will you use a pool cover of some kind?
 Using a pool blanket or thermal cover is the most effective way to retain heat within the pool water.
 Not using a pool cover will mean that you need to use a bigger pump model to achieve the same heat.

 How long do you want to be able to swim?

 Depending on where you live, if you want to swim all-year-round you will need one of our larger (more expensive) heat pumps.
 If you are looking for a season extender, then the smaller entry level products are usually a great option.

-Yes, solar, gas and electric heating systems all require a licensed tradesperson for correct installation.
+Solar, gas and electric heating systems all require a licensed tradesperson for correct installation.
 An electrician will always be required to install the larger 3 phase models.
-In some cases, where suitable electrical outlets already exist when you heat pump will be installed, the single phase models may not require a sparkie.
-In any case, you should seek advice from your Zodiac pool care professional, or call us at Zodiac on 1300 763 021.
+In some cases, where suitable electrical outlets already exist when you heat pump will be installed, the single phase models may not require a professional.
+In any case, you should seek advice from your local Zodiac pool care professional, or call us at Zodiac on 1300 763 021.